shakes76/PatternFlow/recognition/ISIC_segmentation_43939862/README.md

 ## The Algorithm
 ### Pre-processing and model-handling
 **File: driver.py**
-1. Image/label filenames are read and split into training/validation/test sets.
+1. Read image/label filenames and split into training/validation/test sets.
+	- Images/labels are in directory 'ISIC2018_Data' outside the repo, in folders called 'ISIC2018_Images' and 'ISIC2018_Labels' respectively.
-2. Sets are formated into tensorflow datasets and shuffled.
+2. Format sets into tensorflow datasets and shuffle each of them.
 3. Map the datasets according to a pre-processing function, allowing pre-processing to be done "on the fly".
 	a) Load/decode image file from filename
 	b) Resize to 256x256